ahmedbasheer4/SystemProgrammingLinux/README.md

 - Improve error handling with more descriptive messages using `perror()`.
 - Use standard `PATH_MAX` from `<limits.h>` in `my_pwd`.
 - Add support for additional options like `-i` (interactive) and `-v` (verbose).
+- Extend `myFemtoShell` to execute external commands using `execvp`.

 ---